 #5) Regular interlocks with the test team and management is essential to have the tasks and status of them in control.
 We’ll cover them more in detail in the next bullet.

-Test tracking / tools usage for reporting
+Test tracking/tools used for reporting

 Management often reacts with raised eyebrows when the actual status is communicated to them.
 Here are some tips on how to get those eyebrows down to a reasonable degree.

-#1) Testers deal with a lot of instability while testing and many times it so happens that multiple people ask them for progress as different levels.
+#1) Testers deal with a lot of instability while testing and many times it so happens that multiple people ask them for progress at different levels.
 They find it exhaustive and an overhead to perform these administrative tasks.
 While it is important to have them notify their progress, you have to figure out a less cumbersome way to their progress.

 #2) Have regular checkpoint/ scrum meetings with the test team and analyze if things are going smoothly.
 Interlock with them to see how far they have come, what is in progress, what is needed to be done and what is holding them back.
 In case someone is feeling overburdened, take action to do some re-balancing in order for smooth execution.